briankoser/sfc-listeners-guide/episodes/0035-top-5-dreams.md

 alternate_titles:
   - Matt's Sinful Elbows

+countdowns:
+  dreams:
+    title: Top 5 Dreams
+    ben:
+      list:
+        - Ben hung out with George R. R. Martin, broke one of his vases, watched TV and discussed his books.
+        - Ben hung out with Neil Gaiman, who declared them lifelong friends.
+Then he was a good demon that was trapped in an angelic cocoon by an angel bounty hunter.
+        - Ben went to New York with Matt and got accused of murder.
+        - Ben was the king of an alternate universe but got trapped in our universe.
+He got a construction job but was fired because he didn't know anything about construction.
+        - Ben directed a children's play of Game of Thrones.
+    matt:
+      list:
+        - Matt was attacked by trees, zombies, and aliens.
+He also dated a Green Lantern.
+        - \"Phantom Pain in My Elbow\"
+        - "The much-anticipated Snake Dream (plus bonus dream: snakes take over Matt's house and he fights them off with shaving cream)."
+        - Matt got to relive his life so he spent more time with his grandpa.
+        - Matt could run fast like The Flash.
 firsts:
   - Voicemail from Mike Poteet
   - Episode of Dream Month
+future_episodes:
+  - Inception
+  - Biblical dreams
+  - The Sci-Fi Christian End of the Year Listener Appreciation Jubilee
 prophecy:
   - host: Matt
     prediction: "The Sheriff on <i class='work-title'>Once Upon a Time</i> is the Big Bad Wolf."
     veracity: false
     comments: He was The Huntsman from Snow White.
-future_episodes:
-  - Inception
-  - Biblical dreams
-  - The Sci-Fi Christian End of the Year Listener Appreciation Jubilee
 take_that:
   - Brigham Young
   - James Cameron